Global stocks, oil rally on Greek plan; dollar falls

 "The market is beginning to see signs of some stability coming into oil and the Greek situation seems to be tilting toward the side of what the market is looking for, which is a retreat from its call for a debt writedown," said Andre Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.

-The MSCI International ACWI Price Index .MIWD00000PUS rose 1.4 percent, while the pan-European FTSEurofirst 300 index .FTEU3 ended 0.8 percent higher.
-The Greek banking index .FTATBNK soared 18 percent and Greek bond yields fell sharply.
+The MSCI International ACWI Price Index rose 1.4 percent, while the pan-European FTSEurofirst 300 index ended 0.8 percent higher.
+The Greek banking index soared 18 percent and Greek bond yields fell sharply.

 Gains in U.S. markets were broad, with all 10 primary S&P 500 sectors up on the day.

-The U.S. dollar index .DXY fell 1 percent against a basket of currencies, while the euro EUR= was up 1.3 percent.
-The yen JPY= rose 0.1 percent against the dollar.
+The U.S. dollar index fell 1 percent against a basket of currencies, while the euro was up 1.3 percent.
+The yen rose 0.1 percent against the dollar.

-Gold XAU= prices fell 1 percent on the day while silver XAG= rose 0.3 percent.
+Gold prices fell 1 percent on the day while silver rose 0.3 percent.

 Earlier, Asian shares sagged on growth concerns.
-MSCI's broadest index of Asia-Pacific shares, excluding Japan .MIAPJ0000PUS, dipped 0.2 percent after weak U.S. data added to concerns about the state of the global economy.
-Japan's Nikkei .N225 closed down 1.3 percent.
+MSCI's broadest index of Asia-Pacific shares, excluding Japan, dipped 0.2 percent after weak U.S. data added to concerns about the state of the global economy.
+Japan's Nikkei closed down 1.3 percent.

 (Editing by James Dalgleish and Dan Grebler)